Ryan Angwin

 Ryan Angwin (born 12 December 2002) is a professional Australian rules footballer playing for the Greater Western Sydney Giants in the Australian Football League (AFL).

 Early life

 Angwin is a left footed footballer from Foster, Victoria.
 He debuted with his local side, Foster as a fifteen year old.

 Talent scouts spotted his silky skills and high footy IQ.
-He was set for a big 2020 in the under 18 competition but the season was cancelled because of the pandemic.
+He was set for a big 2020 in the under 18 competition but the season was cancelled because of the COVID-19 pandemic.

 He was drafted with the 18th selection in the 2020 AFL draft from Gippsland Power in the NAB League.